lukaszliniewicz/ChaReCo/README.md

 >[!Note]
 >- This tool does not provide direct integration with LLMs.
 >- It's meant to support manual copying and pasting into chat interfaces.
+>- It is not meant to replace an IDE but complement it with easy concatenation.
 >- Token counts are estimates and may vary between different LLMs.

 ![image](demonstration.gif)